JeffCohen/ez/README.md

 ## Get Started

-1. Run `rake db:migrate` to initially generate a file named `db/models.yml`.
+1. Run `rails db:migrate` to initially generate a file named `db/models.yml`.

 2. Use `db/models.yml` to define your schema.
 Database schema changes are applied directly and triggered automatically in development mode.  (`rake db:migrate` will also trigger the changes).
 Foreign-key indexes will be generated automatically.